bayertom/sampling/README.md

 A simple Java-based implementation in Swing illustrates the above-mentioned principles and allows to plot several examples with discontinuities of the first and second kind.

 ![Image3](sampling_java.png)

+A sample graph of the function y = x / sin(x) involving discontinuities of the second kind.